On Averaging and Extrapolation for Gradient Descent: Extrapolations are Strictly Better than the Last Iterate

 \begin{remark}[Computational Considerations] In large-scale optimization settings where memory is a \textit{severely} limiting factor, the simplicity of this extrapolation becomes relevant.
 While accelerated momentum methods achieve faster convergence, they require the simultaneous storage of two vectors rather than just the current iterate $x_k$.
 For such problem instances where memory usage is at capacity from storing a single vector $x_k$, doubling the memory storage is not an option, and hence momentum methods cannot be used.
 When $x_0$ is a structured point such as the origin, simple extrapolations can improve convergence while incurring no added memory costs.

-The increased memory costs of momentum methods are also avoided by the recently developed gradient descent accelerations from longer stepsizes in the sequence, e.g., the Silver pattern's $O(1/N^{1.2716})$ rate~\cite{Silver_Accel}.
+The increased memory costs of momentum methods are also avoided by the recently developed gradient descent accelerations from longer stepsizes in the sequence, e.g., the silver pattern's $O(1/N^{1.2716})$ rate~\cite{Silver_Accel}.
 Such methods may be state-of-the-art in certain severely memory-constrained settings.
-In \cref{Sect:Numerics}, we show numerically that simple extrapolation also (slightly) improves the worst-case performance using silver stepsizes, offering a computational benefit at nearly no cost. \end{remark}
+While our proven gains are restricted to the case $h \in (0,1]$, in \cref{Sect:Numerics}, we show numerically that simple extrapolation also (slightly) improves the performance for silver stepsizes in the worst case (and in several real-world examples), offering a computational benefit at nearly no cost.
+Thus, this post-processing method could improve the state-of-the-art method for memory-limited problems. \end{remark}